 Meet Kaitlynn G.

-At my 24 week ultrasound appointment we learned that Kaitlynn had a Congenital Heart Defect known as Transposition of the Great Arteries or TGA.
+At Kaitlynn Gonzalez’s mother’s 24 week ultrasound appointment, her family learned that Kaitlynn had a congenital heart defect known as transposition of the great arteries or TGA.
 TGA is where the two main arteries are switched, so the correct blood flows are not going to the correct areas in her body.
 Kaitlynn was born at 35 weeks.
-I had an emergency C-Section, and she was brought into this world on April 30, 2015.
-As soon as she was born, she stopped breathing, and she was taken away from me right away.
-Thankfully a doctor that was there for a "just in case" scenario, was needed.
-He performed a balloon septostomy, which just put a hole in her heart to keep all the blood flow the same.
-As soon as she was as stabilized as she could be they took her into the NICU to do everything else they could to stabilize her to transfer her to Nicklaus Childrens Hospital.
-At two days old I received a phone call from my husband saying that she has a blood clot in her leg and that we have two options. one was to amputate her leg, and two was to give her a medication that will solve the blood clot but it could send blood rushing to her head and cause neurological damage.
-This was devastating news for my husband and myself.
+Her mother had an emergency cesarean section, and she was brought into this world on April 30, 2015.
+As soon as Kaitlynn was born, she stopped breathing, and she was taken away from her mother right away.
+Thankfully, a doctor that was present for a "just in case" scenario was there.
+He performed a balloon septostomy, which put a hole in Kaitlynn’s heart to keep all of the blood flow the same.
+As soon as she was as stabilized as she could be, the doctors took her into the NICU to do everything else they could do to stabilize her.
+At two days old, Kaitlynn’s mother received a phone call from her husband saying that Kaitlynn has a blood clot in her leg and that they had two options.
+The first option was to amputate her leg.
+The second option was to give her a medication that would solve the blood clot, but it could also send blood rushing to her head and cause neurological damage.
+This was devastating news for the family.
 The blood clot was caused by the balloon septostomy that was performed right after birth.
-The procedure was first performed on the right leg which broke the blood vessel, so they attempted on her left leg, which was successful.
-That same say she needed a blood transfusion, which she had.
-We got the news at three days old that, that coming monday they were going to perform her surgery.
+The procedure was first performed on the right leg, which broke the blood vessel, so the doctors attempted the procedure on her left leg, which was successful.
+On the same day, Kaitlynn received a blood transfusion.
+When their child was 3 days old, Kaitlynn’s parents got the news that on Monday the doctors were going to perform her surgery.
 She was not stabilizing the way that they were hoping.
-She had her arterial switch, which is the procedure to correct the transpostion, at 5 days old.
+Kaitlynn had her arterial switch, which is the procedure to correct the transposition, at 5 days old.
 It was a complete success.
-She did very well during surgery and, Surprisingly, did not need ECMO.
-Although the doctors did say there may be a chance that she could need ECMO.
-The day after surgery the doctor noticed her heart was leaking, they ended up having to patch a small hole that was leaking.
-Two days after surgery, Doctor Burke decided it was time to close her chest.
-Another success.
-Doctors attempted to extubate her, which unfortunately was not successful.
-She was still too sedated and paralyzed to breath on her own.
-About four days after surgery, I was notified that she had a collapsed lung, which is pretty common after a surgery.
-Three days after the failed extubation, they attempted again, thankfully this one was a success.
-That same day, she was very close to heart failure.
-She was given a medicine called Ativan, which calmed her down to relax enough.
-She had good days and bad days, which I knew were going to happen.
-20 full days after she was born, I was FINALLY able to hold her.
-It seemed that after that, EVERYTHING started to turn around.
-On March 27, we got the news that she was able to go home soon.
-On June 1st, we were able to take our little 5 pound peanut home.
-She went home on only two medications.
-She is now almost 19 pounds and is taking over our home!
-She loves just about anything and anyone!
-I have never seen such a happy, go lucky kid.
-We are so blessed to call her OURS.
+She did very well during surgery and surprisingly, did not need extracorporeal membrane oxygenation (ECMO).
+A full 20 days after she was born, her mother was finally able to hold her daughter.
+After that, everything started to turn around.
+On March 27th, we got the news that she was able to go home soon.
+On June 1st, we were able to take our little 5-pound peanut home.
+Kaitlynn is now 7years old and lights up any room with her bright smile and bubbly personality!

 Meet Kendall L.

-"Miss K" was born on June 2, 2011 by a planned repeat C-Section and transported to UFHealth and Shands within the first few hours of her life.
-We didn’t know about any of her issues prior to her birth.
+Kendall Lewis, aka “Miss K,” was born on June 2, 2011 after a planned repeat cesarean section and was transported to UF Health Shands Children’s Hospital within the first few hours of her life.
+Her family didn’t know about any of her issues prior to her birth.
 Within the first few hours, it was determined that she had VACTERL Association.
 This is an acronym that represents a number of things.
-(V=Vertebrae or Spinal issues) She has a hemi/half vertebrae (wedge shaped) L4, deformities of the sacral/coccyx, and a tethered spinal cord.
-(A=Anal) She had a low imperforated anus, basically meaning she was born without the anal opening where it should have been.
-(C=Cardiac) She has Tetralogy of Fallot with Pulmonary Atresia, TOF/PA.
-The vein/valve that bring the blood to your lungs from your heart was essentially non-existent.
+V stands for vertebrae, or spinal issues.
+Her L4 vertebrae is a hemi/half vertebrae, or wedge shaped. .
+She was diagnosed a few years ago with scoliosis.
+She has deformities of the sacral/coccyx and a tethered spinal cord.
+A stands for anal.
+She had a low imperforated anus, meaning she was born without the anal opening where it should have been.
+C stands for cardiac.
+She has Tetralogy of Fallot with pulmonary atresia (TOF/PA).
+The vein and valve that bring blood to one’s lungs from one’s heart was essentially non-existent.
 She has a number of other issues with her heart as well.
-(T=Trachea) She had a tracheoesophageal Fistula with...
-(E=Esophageal) Esophageal Atresia.
-Simply put, she had an abnormal connection between her trachea and her esophagus and her esophagus wasn’t attached to her stomach.
-(R=Renal) She has a duplicated collection system on her Right Kidney.
-(L=Limb----> simply put, some people can/will be missing odd bones in their body for no reason.
-This is the only component of this that she doesn’t have).
-In addition to these issues, she also has some extensive Pulmonary Complications as well as Immune System complications.
-Prior to the Summer of 2014 , when her second heart surgery was done, she was placed on infusions to help boost her immune system, she continues to take these once a week.
-As of Spring 2015 Kendall was placed on another type of Infusion to help stop her body from rejecting her new heart Conduit.
-UF Health and Shands has been our home away from home from Day 1.
-She had her first set of surgeries when she was 5 Days old.
-Her first Open Heart Surgery when she was 26 days old and her 2nd Open Heart Surgery at age 3.
-We are currently scheduled for Miss K’s 3rd Open Heart Surgery in less than two weeks (May 2016).
-We are followed by 7 Pediatric Specialties (Cardiology, Pulmonary, Pediatric Surgery, Immunology, GI, Nephrology, & ENT).
-We have nothing but love for our pediatric departments here at UF Health and Shands and everything they have done for us.
+T stands for trachea.
+She had a tracheoesophageal fistula with esophageal atresia, which signifies the E for esophageal.
+Simply put, Kendall had an abnormal connection between her trachea and her esophagus, and her esophagus wasn’t attached to her stomach.
+R stands for renal.
+She has a duplicated collection system on her right kidney.
+L stands for limb.
+Simply put, some people can be missing odd bones in their body for no reason.
+This is the only component that she doesn’t have.
+In addition to these issues, she also has some extensive pulmonary complications as well as immune system complications.
+Miss K had her first set of surgeries at 5 days old that included her first bowel reconstructive surgery and another to repair and reconnect her esophagus to her stomach.
+Her first open-heart surgery was at 26 days old.
+Prior to the summer of 2014, when her second heart surgery was done, she was placed on infusions to help boost her immune system.
+She continues to take these every other week.
+In the spring of 2015, Kendall had a cardiac catheterization done to help the narrowing in her conduit that was occurring due to her immune system not liking the donor tissue.
+She was placed on another type of Infusion to help stop her body from rejecting her new heart conduit.
+It didn’t help, but it bought Kendall some time while she had to have a second bowel reconstructive surgery done.
+In the summer of 2016, at the age of 5, Kendall had to have her third open-heart surgery - sooner than planned.
+However, as she grows, new things are found.
+In the spring of 2018, her family found out that Kendall likely had a small stroke after her second open-heart surgery.
+While the MRI was done to rule out anything serious, it was found that she also has hemiplegic cerebral palsy.
+It is very minor, and she functions very highly with it.
+Kendall is followed by 10 specialty teams at UF Health Shands.
+It has been Kendall’s family’s home away from home since day one.
+The Lewis family loves the pediatric departments at UF Health Shands, and they are thankful for everything Shands has done for their family.

 Meet Kirstyn T.

-On February 4 2014, at my 23 weeks of pregnancy in a regular checkup, the doctor noticed that something in Mateo’s heart wasn't right.
-After hours and hours the Doctor confirmed that Mateo had HLHS, Hypoplastic Left Heart Syndrome.
-On that day our world fell apart.
-All the doctors we met in PR basically told us that Mateo had no chance at all and that we should prepare ourselves to say good bye as soon as he was born.
-We just couldn't do that, we started researching and found UF Shands Congenital Heart Center.
-Since our first meeting with Dr. Bleiweis’s team at the Congenital Heart Center they told those that he had a chance, not an easy one but a chance nonetheless.
-Since that day the team has become Mateo’s and our surrogate family.
-Everytime he has hit a bump on the road or we’ve needed any kind of help or motivation they have been there, no questions asked!.
-After two very intense open heart surgeries to prepare his body to live with only half a heart, today Mateo is a very active, determine, stubborn, playful, smart little boy who loves playing soccer all day long, watching Mickey Mouse Clubhouse, Peppa Pig, Daniel Tiger, likes to dance and to watch music videos.
+On February 4 2014, Mateo Hernandez’s mother was at her 23 weeks of pregnancy regular checkup when the doctor noticed that something in Mateo’s heart wasn't right.
+After hours and hours, the doctor confirmed that Mateo had HLHS, hypoplastic left heart syndrome.
+On that day, the Hernandez family’s world fell apart.
+All the doctors they met told them that Mateo had no chance at all and that they should prepare themselves to say goodbye as soon as he was born.
+They refused to accept that.
+Mateo’s parents started researching and found UF Shands Congenital Heart Center.
+At their first meeting with Dr. Bleiweis’s team at the Congenital Heart Center, the doctors told them that Mateo had a chance - not an easy one but a chance nonetheless.
+Since that day, the team has become Mateo and his parents’ surrogate family.
+Everytime Mateo has hit a bump on the road or they’ve needed any kind of help or motivation, their team of doctors have been there - no questions asked!
+Mateo has received two very intense open heart surgeries to prepare his body to live with only half a heart.
+Today, Mateo is a very active, determined, stubborn, playful, and smart boy who loves soccer, gaming, and playing with his older brother!

 Meet Max W.

-Max was born in Ohio with a Congenital Heart Defect known as Hypoplastic Left Heart Syndrome.
-After his first three surgeries he was brought to Florida.
-He had banding of his pulmonary arteries and PDA Stent in 2002, Norwood State I and Stage II combined in 2003, and an Extra-Cardiac Fontan in 2005.
-In 2010 he had an LPA stent placed and now he is healing great!
+Max Williams was born in Ohio with a congenital heart defect known as hypoplastic left heart syndrome.
+After his first three surgeries, Max was brought to UF Health Shands Children’s Hospital.
+In 2002, Max had banding of his pulmonary arteries and PDA stent.
+In 2003, he had Norwood stage I and stage II procedures.
+In 2005, Max had an extracardiac Fontan procedure.
+In 2010, Max had an LPA stent placed and now he is healing great!